sina-taheri/Deep_Greedy_Unfolding/README.md

 * The *best_checkpoint_finder()* finds the best checkpoint on the training data from the existing checkpoints and saves the data to the checkpoint folder - comment out if checkpoints are already saved.
 * The *main_fig_gen()* plots the figures using the model with parameters from the best checkpoint and saves figures to "fig_3" folder in the "figs".

+## Updates
+* 'algs_module' is changed to 'cs_module' which is available in pytorch and numpy.

 ## Disclaimer
 This code is provided as a complementary resource for readers and without warranty of any kind.
 The code may not be suitable for all purposes and the user assumes all risks associated with its use.